startling/cytoplasm-site/_pages/index.html.markdown

 ~~~~
 Go to <http://localhost:8080> and you'll have a local replica of this website running.
 How's that for recursion?
 Douglas Hofstadter would be proud.

-After you spend a few moments in awe, you can quit the webserver with ctrl-C.
+After you spend a few moments in awe, you can quit the web server with ctrl-C.

 ## Your Very Own Site
 Now that you can see the edges of how Cytoplasm works, you're probably bounding with unharnessed creativity.
 Don't worry.
 It's easy.